SKisContent/covid19india-react/README.md

 ## Why this?
-The main difference from the original is this page contains mortality rates
+The main difference from the original is this page contains mortality rates.

-<a href="https://newspie.in/covid19india">On newspie.in</a>
+See it on <a href="https://newspie.in/covid19india">newspie.in</a>

 # covid19india